v1r7u/cloud_computing_old/demo_steps_docs/09-security_configuration-management.md

 # Configuration management

-The goal: introductions into configuration-management
+The goal: introduction into configuration-management

 Disclaimer: the following section give only a brief introduction into the topics and propose a few low-hanging fruits to get started.

-## Common Vulnerabilities and Exposures
+## Common Vulnerabilities and Exposures (CVE)

 1. (Almost) all the software has issues (intentional or not).

     - Likely, we are not eager to run application with known issues inside.
-    - When an issue is discovered, engineers tries to fix it and release a fix/patch.
+    - When an issue is discovered, engineers try to fix it and release a fix/patch.
-    - When a patch is released, we has to apply it to get rid of the issue.
+    - When a patch is released, we have to apply it to get rid of the issue.

 2. _Common Vulnerabilities and Exposures_ system provides a standard to describe vulnerable software: ID, description, severity, references.